 Enjoy the colorful artworks by Lauren Cat West placed playfully around the Terrace.
 Storyteller/author Thembi Palmer will captivate young listeners in a journey of movement and the imagination.
 DJs, Rana Ransom, Yolo Ono, and the Snacktime brass band will bring the music, and the younger set can kick start summer break with an Art Kids summer teaser.
 Also enjoy screen printing with the Fleisher Art Memorial.

 Mount Pleasant Historic House

 Guided tours: 1:00–4:00 p.m.

-Enjoy free admission to Mount Pleasant, a historic mansion in Fairmount Park, and join us for a plaque dedication to honor the enslaved people of descent who both lived and worked there.
+Enjoy free admission to Mount Pleasant, a historic mansion in Fairmount Park, and join us for a plaque dedication to honor the enslaved people of African descent who both lived and worked there.
 Built in the 1770s and overlooking the Schuylkill River, Mount Pleasant was long known as a Pre-Revolutionary War summer retreat for the wealthy, but not often remembered for the work of enslaved Black people to sustain it.
 They will be commemorated with a Historic Marker Plaque Dedication Ceremony authorized by the Pennsylvania Historical and Museum Commission.